 “The station was intended to come once we had a gate to head back home,” Adamson said.

 They both frowned now.
 They knew that.
-But the station had fled, with three private security ships, and the return gate hadn’t even been due to begin construction back in Sol for months.
+But the station had fled, with four private security ships, and the return gate hadn’t even been due to begin construction back in Sol for months.

 “Okay,” Flood said.